 For most people, ensuring that you follow a strict routine of moisturising your skin with a proper emollient between two and four times daily will help to limit eczema flare-ups.

-The most basic treatment will consistent of emollients, which are moisturising creams you can apply to your skin in order to prevent dryness.
+The most basic treatment will consist of emollients, which are moisturising creams you can apply to your skin in order to prevent dryness.
 This will limit further damage and hasten the healing process.

 If stronger measures are required, you will be issued corticosteroids.
 Not to be confused with anabolic steroids (the ones used for building muscle), corticosteroids are anti-inflammatory medicines.